micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 The dispatching mechanism resembles the ROS 1 spin thread behavior: the Executor looks up the wait queues, which notifies it of any pending callback in the DDS queue.
 If there are multiple pending callbacks, the ROS 2 Executor executes them in an in the order as they were registred at the Executor.

-See also Section [Analysis of Default rclcpp Executor](#analysis-of-default-rclcpp-executor) for a more detailed functional description and an analysis of its semantics.
+See also Section [Analysis of Default Rclcpp Executor](#analysis-of-default-rclcpp-executor) for a more detailed functional description and an analysis of its semantics.

 ## Rcl LET-Executor
 This section describes the rcl-LET-Executor.
 It is a first step towards deterministic execution by providing static order scheduling with a let semantics.
 The abbreviation let stands for Logical-Execution-Time (LET) and is a known concept in automotive domain to simplify synchronization in process scheduling.
 If refers to the concept to schedule multiple ready tasks in such a way, that first all input data is read for all tasks, and then all tasks are executed.
 This removes any inter-dependence of input data among these ready tasks and hence input data synchronization is improved [[BP2017](#BP2017)] [[EK2018](#EK2018)].